Beautiful Sweet William Plants

 The plants grow, in height, from seven to eighteen inches tall.
 The height of the plant depends a great deal on the variety of the plant.
 The blooms the plant produces come in clusters, and the presentation of these lovely clusters come in Springtime.
 The associated color hues of the Sweet William plant include red, white, pink, scarlet, crimson, purple, and multiple colors or bi-colors.

 The compact plant size of Sweet William makes it a terrific plant to place inside of a container.
-It is suggested that the grower place the plant within a windowsill.
-The plant, within the gardening arrangement, is best put toward the front of the garden.
+It is suggested that the grower place the plant on a windowsill.
+Within the gardening arrangement, the plant is best put toward the front of the garden.

 Many growers attest that the Sweet William plant is terrific in the form of cut flowers.